Founder of PEOPLElogy Group

-Founder and Chief Executive Officer (CEO) Allen Lee graduated with a Social Science degree from the National University of Malaysia.
+Founder, Allen Lee graduated with a Social Science degree from the National University of Malaysia.
 He started his career as an Education Counselor, where he coached and guided students in their academic path.
 It was here that he experienced an epiphany about developing people to harness their abilities and achieve true potential.

 Allen believes in being laser focus to achieve mastery.
 His business success is a result of hard work and persistence in pursuing his passion in the learning and development industry.
-He emphasises the well-being of his staff as they are key to the company’s progress.
+He emphasizes the well-being of his staff as they are key to the company’s progress.

 Returning to Malaysia in 1998 with a Master’s in Industrial Psychology from Wesleyan University, United States, he ventured into the furniture business and made RM1 million in the first nine months.
 However, he lost this money in the next 18 months and incurred an additional debt of RM1.5 million.
 Allen viewed this setback as part of his entrepreneurial journey.
 He believed that education is key to developing people.